 Just like with 3.5 mm cables, RCA cables largely only have left and right outputs.
 Thus you’ll need to get creative with the center channel of a 3.0 or 3.1 soundbar.

 In some instances, there will be a 5 channel RCA output in which case you should hook up the front left and right and center jacks to your soundbar.
-Unfortunately, most soundbars that are three speaker channels or higher only connect with HDMI, optical, and wireless.
+Unfortunately, while soundbars are so good that there’s no point in having your TV’s default speakers enabled (as we explained in our guide), most soundbars that are three speaker channels or higher only connect with HDMI, optical, and wireless.

 You can often get around this problem with an adapter that converts RCA to HDMI, but you won’t be getting a true high definition signal since the signal is ultimately designed for standard definition RCA and not HDMI.